Monthly Report

 #2: SailingMoon / モサンゴ屋

-A two-story home world themed on sea breeze and starry skies.
-Released as the first entry in the "Moon series," at ¥1,000.
+A two-story home world themed on sea breeze and starry skies. #2 with 1,920 likes, ¥1,000.
+One of the houses in the line the creator calls the "Moon series."
 A double-height living room, a kitchen with blue cabinets, a second-floor bedroom — the floor plan of a real home, with the sea outside the windows.
 The night version's terrace is the showstopper: a big cherry tree and a swing under the stars, with lines of blue light running along the ground.

 The tricks are clever, too.
 Click the framed picture on the first floor that reads "Click Here to Basement," and the wall beside it slides down to reveal a passage to the basement.
 Day and night set-up scenes are both bundled, and the overall lighting is tuned calm and dim (the page even walks you through raising the PointLight intensity if you want it brighter).
 Updates have continued since release, shortening light-bake times and adding sync support to the door gimmick.